 Based on their time together, Jennie thought that Kevin was committed to her for life.
 They enjoyed each other’s company and seemed to have a lot in common.
 After 13 months of dating, Jennie and Kevin were married.
 As they were leaving the wedding in a limo, Kevin turned to Jennie and said, “Now that we are married, you can have all my money.”

-“I thought that was the strangest statement to make to me,” said Jennie.
+“I thought that was the strangest statement to make to me,” Jennie said.
 “It was a warning sign of things to come.
 I was going to find out very quickly that Kevin was not committed to me.
 He was committed to money.
 Our relationship began going downhill very quickly.”

 The fifth dynamic is sexual touch.
 This includes chemistry as well as any expression of touch from hand holding to giving a hug to complete openness.
 Sexual involvement tends to create a feeling of really knowing somebody when in fact you don’t know them at all.
 Living together and sexual involvement prior to marriage tend to create barriers for your understanding of the person.

-“Like Jennie, many people think that living with a person will tell you everything about another person,” said Dr. Van Epp.
+“Like Jennie, many people think that living with a person will tell you everything about another person,” Van Epp said.
 “Perhaps you do get to know things about a person that you might not know if you weren’t rooming with them, but there is a cost involved.
-It breaks down the depth of commitment that is imbedded in the marriage relationship.”
+It breaks down the depth of commitment that is embedded in the marriage relationship.”

 Even though Jennie lived with Kevin, she had not dated him long enough to see his abusive tendencies.
 In spite of hearing him constantly yell at his sister, she attributed it to sibling issues, not a potential threat to their marriage.